matthewrdev/SqlLitePerf.Maui/README.md

 **Manually Mapped Queries**

- * Fetch Artists: ~2.8ms
+ * Fetch Artists: ~3ms
- * Fetch Albums: ~3.9ms
+ * Fetch Albums: ~4ms
  * Fetch Tracks: ~35ms

 It's important to note the **Mapped* queries also have the following benefits:

- * Less Memory Churn: By avoiding reflection, less objects are created and the .NET garbage collector is triggered far less during large read operations.
+ * Less Memory Churn: By avoiding reflection, less objects are created and the garbage collector less likely to be triggered.
- * Less CPU pressue: Reflection requires more "work" to figure out the property types and then do the property mapping
+ * Less CPU pressure: Reflection requires more "work" to figure out the property types and then do the property mapping.

 This approach has the following drawbacks: